Walther/clovers-service/README.md

 Queue service for the preview rendering tasks and results.
 Ephemeral data.

+## bucket

+S3 compatible storage for images and thumbnails.

 ## Usage

 Note: first time build times will be slow.